NLeSC/PattyData/README.md

   `GenerateOSG.py`

-- We also generate the Potree data for the web-based viewer:
+- We also generate the Potree data for the web-based viewer.
+Only point clouds of sites are converted to Potree data:

   `GeneratePOtree.py`

+- We also generate the Nexus data for the web-based viewer.
+Only meshes which have a PLY file and are not aligned are converted to Nexus data:

+  `GenerateNexus.py`

 - We update de DB again with the latest changes: